What Is Nursing?

 - Submit an official transcript of all previous college work.

-- Submit score results of the ACT or National League for Nursing (NLN) Preadmission Exam or Evolve Admission Assessment Exam.
+- Traditional students must submit score results of the ACT or National League for Nursing (NLN) Preadmission Exam or Evolve Admission Assessment Exam.
 Enrollment in the Associate Degree Nursing program may be limited because of available health care facilities in the community, as well as faculty/student ratios required by the Kentucky Board of Nursing.
 The admissions point scale is designed to objectively evaluate applicants.
 Applicants with the highest total points will be admitted to the program.

 LPN-RN Accelerated Track